joyobo/ESC_Backend/README.md

 - A simple webpage for a form asking for first name and last name
 - Server end gets these information and creates a new guest user account
 - Newly created guest user account's credentials (loginEmail and password) would be passed back

+## 25/3/2020
+- Integrating with database
+- Newly created guest account will be added to a bubble and its jid pushed back to database
+- Updating Engage field of agent by chatting with admin account (ONLINE or OFFLINE)